Laxer3a/CRound/README.md

 - Cargo idea is nice in Rust.
 (Unit test/validation, Benchmark, connection to a DB online checking downloading/uploading versions, etc...)

 ## Axis 1' : Outside world.
-- Generated .obj file are ELF.
+- Generated .obj files are ELF.
 Compatible with existing linkers.
 Following ABIs etc...
 Basically export C functions.
 - Can import C function statically (linking obj file from other compiler) or dynamically (dll like)

 ## Axis 2 : Reflection + meta data as default.